 Enterprise Information Management (EIM) is a solution designed to improve the management of all structured data and unstructured content that is critical to manufacturing business operations, helping simplify the age-old complexities that have plagued supply chain efficiency and compliance efforts.
 Using an EIM system, manufacturers can exercise greater control over unstructured content such as CAD drawings, product sheets, certificates, specifications, invoices, purchase orders and bills of material (BOM) as well as structured data objects such as customers in a CRM system or projects in an ERP solution.
 The ability to connect unstructured content with structured data objects with an EIM solution has many benefits, such as enabling backward traceability and proof of compliance across the entire product lifecycle.

 This paper addresses the issues facing today’s manufacturers and the benefits afforded to procurement, quality control and supply chain managers, as well as to business partners, through the implementation of an EIM solution

 Paperless Quality Management Yields Improved Performance

-These benefits are similar to those experienced by manufacturers leveraging EIM for information and quality management.
+These benefits are like those experienced by manufacturers leveraging EIM for information and quality management.
 For example, Roal Ltd., one of the world’s largest enzyme manufacturers, exports 90 percent of its products worldwide.
-The company produces enzymes used by baking, food and feed industries, as well as active agents found in everything from detergent to textile fabrics.
+The company produces enzymes used by baking, food, and feed industries, as well as active agents found in everything from detergent to textile fabrics.

 As a biotech company, quality and information management are essential to Roal’s operations, and ISO certifications require that they establish and maintain up-to-date information management practices.
 Before implementing an EIM system, non-conformances in the production department were documented on handwritten pieces of paper, which were later submitted to the quality control unit to be logged into Excel spreadsheets.
 The process required multiple steps across various operational departments, and compliance reporting was disjointed and time-consuming.